DevExpress-Examples/maui-chat-app/README.md

     </dx:SafeKeyboardAreaView>
     ```

 2. Use the [`DXCollectionView`](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) control to display messages.
 Specify the data source and item templates (use different templates for sender and receiver).
-Groups items using a built-in algorithm that uses date/time ranges ("Today", "Yesterday", "Last Week", and so on).
+Groups items using a built-in algorithm that uses date/time ranges ("Today", "Yesterday", "Last Week", etc).
 Specify a template for group headers.

     ```xaml
         <dxcv:DXCollectionView